 ||UV WIN8 software

-*Optional accessories: Thermal plotter, UV WIN8 software (Prices for the optional accessories are extra; please email us for the quotation.)
+* Optional accessories: Thermal plotter, UV WIN8 software (Price is extra; please email us for the quotation.)

 Tips: What is a spectrophotometer?